zetkin/contributors-reference/gettingstarted/DevEnvironment.md

 run.
 Images can be described in a _Dockerfile_ which defines all the steps that are necessary to re-create the system.

-All Zetkin applications have Dockerfiles that set up all prerequisites and runs the application.
+All Zetkin apps come with a Dockerfile that set up all prerequisites and run the application.
 This means that to get started with Zetkin development, all you need is Docker, and the rest will be installed in a self-contained environment that does not affect your main system.